Ice Breaker Games Ice Breaker Games

 FAQ

 Use colored paper squares, poker chips, or small game pieces instead of candy.
-The game works the same.
+The game works identically—the candy is just the fun hook, not the essential mechanic.

-Should I tell people the color meanings before they pick?
+Should I tell people the color meanings before they pick in M&M Game?

-No, the surprise element adds fun.
-People naturally share more when they don't overthink their choices.
+No. The surprise element adds fun and spontaneity.
+People naturally share more authentically when they don't overthink their choices.
+Wait until everyone has picked.

 Build Stronger Team Connections